Table Olives vs. Oil Olives: What’s The Difference?

 According to producers, the best oil olives varieties are :

-• Arbequina – yellow, slightly green with buttered flavor and spicy finish
+• Arbequina – yellow, slightly green with a buttered flavor and spicy finish

 • Hojiblanca – golden color with a flavor that reminds of fresh grass